You don't need to worry about installing Tatin if you use version 19.0 of Dyalog: In 19.0 Tatin just needs to be activated with the ]activate

 Resetting means to replace the current version by the one the installation originally came with.

-This can be useful when you have updated Tatin with ]UpdateTatin and then find the new version to be buggy.
+This can be useful when you have updated Tatin with ]UpdateTatin

 Updating means that the version that is currently available is updated to the latest version available from GitHub.

-This can be achieved with the user command ]UpdateTatin.
+This can be achieved with the user command ]UpdateTatin

 Instructions:

-Tatin must be installed into one of these folders dependening on your OS:
+that you should then place in the appropriate installation folder discussed in a secondTatin must be installed into one of these folders dependening on your OS:

 C:\Users\<⎕AN>\Documents\Dyalog APL[-64] <version> Unicode Files\SessionExtensions\CiderTatin